 Preparing your own foods instead of buying ready-made foods allows you to be more aware of what’s in your food.
 Wouldn’t you like to know what you’re putting into your body?
 Try reading the ingredient label of a ready-made product and see how many ingredients you recognize.

 If you’re trying to make even healthier choices, you can choose options for organic cooking.
 You can grow your own fruits, vegetables, and herbs, or choose to purchase organic ones, allowing you to have more control of what you eat.
-Simple cooking, organic cooking, and homestead cooking go hand-in-hand.
+Simple cooking using fresh herbs, organic cooking, and homestead cooking go hand-in-hand.

 Here are a few ways to make simple cooking easier: